Samuel Wadsworth Russell House: Description and significance

 This building was erected in 1828 for Samuel Russell (1789–1862).
 Russell founded the trading firm of Russell & Company in Canton, China, after serving there as trading representative of the Providence, Rhode Island firm of Edward Carrington & Company.
 Between 1818 and 1831 Russell made his fortune in the illegal yet highly profitable importation of Turkish and Bengal opium into the port of Canton, and the exportation of fine teas and silks from there to Europe and the United States.
 In 1828 when his house was built, Russell was in Canton.
 His friend Samuel D. Hubbard worked with his wife, Mrs. Russell, to supervise the construction of the house.
 In 1831 Russell returned to Middletown and his new home, where he resided until his death in 1862.

 The Russell House was designed by Ithiel Town, one of the period's foremost architects and major proponent of the Greek Revival style in America.
 David Hoadley (of Curtis and Hoadley), a prominent New Haven builder-architect, supervised the construction.
 The house has the form of a Greek temple with six full-height Corinthian columns supporting a heavy entablature and low flushboarded pediment.
 The front (west) wall has five bays with recessed panels between the first and second story windows except in the center bay, where pilasters support a high entablature over the double entrance door.
 This doorway is surrounded by side and overlights whose frames are decorated with fretwork.
 The windows on the two-bay side facades are separated vertically by panels like those on the front.
 Stucco scribed to resemble large-block ashlar covers the brick masonry walls.
-The house has a brownstone foundation supported by load-bearing masonry walls and a gable roof.
+The house has a brownstone foundation supporting load-bearing masonry walls and a gable roof.

 An antemion decorative motif is used on the portico column capitals, front corner pilasters, and in the attic window screen covers.
 The heavy entablature has three bands in the architrave; a band of foliated molding under the plain frieze; and a denticulated cornice defined by a bead and reel molding and an elaborate crown molding.
 Around 1855 the rear portico was enclosed and is now divided by six pilasters (originally square pillars) into five bays of windows with small protruding balconies in the end bays.
 A two-story north wing, added around 1855, is attributed to Alexander Jackson Davis, a former partner of Ithiel Town.
 Although not consistent with the symmetry of the whole, it is treated sympathetically through the use of identical pilasters and entablature.